tensorpack/tensorpack/docs/tutorial/trainer.md

    * Only put variables __trainable by gradient descent__ into `TRAINABLE_VARIABLES`.
    * Put variables that need to be saved into `MODEL_VARIABLES`.
 3. It has to respect variable scopes:
-   * The name of any trainable variables created in the function must be like "variable_scope_name/variable/name".
+   * The name of any trainable variables created in the function must be like "variable_scope_name/custom/name".
      Don't depend on name_scope's name.
 Don't use variable_scope's name twice.
-   * The creation of any trainable variables must respect variable reuse.
+   * The creation of any trainable variables must respect __reuse__ variable scope.
      To respect variable reuse, use `tf.get_variable` instead of `tf.Variable` in the function.
-     For non-trainable variables, it's OK to use `tf.Variable` to force creation of new variables in each tower.
+     On the other hand, for non-trainable variables, it's OK to use `tf.Variable` to force creation of new variables in each tower.
-4. It will always be called under a `TowerContext`. which will contain information about training/inference mode, reuse, etc.
+4. It will always be called under a `TowerContext`, which can be accessed by `get_current_tower_contxt()`.
+   The context contains information about training/inference mode, reuse, etc.

 These conventions are easy to follow, and most layer wrappers (e.g., tf.layers/slim/tensorlayer) do follow them.
-Note that certain Keras layers do not follow these conventions and may crash if used within tensorpack.
+Note that certain Keras layers do not follow these conventions and will need some workarounds if used within tensorpack.

 It's possible to write ones that are not, but all existing trainers in tensorpack are subclass of [TowerTrainer](../modules/train.html#tensorpack.train.TowerTrainer).